Works to trees and hedgerows may require planning permission.

 You can find out whether your tree has a TPO or is within a conservation area by checking the Property Notices section of the Local Information page on My Charnwood, or alternatively you can view via our Interactive Maps system.
+You can also visit the Interactive Maps User Guide if required.
 If so, please contact us on:

 - Email: email@example.com